data301-2021-summer2/Data-Analysis-/README.md

-## Description of the Selected Dataset.
+## Description of the Selected Dataset:

 The uploaded dataset is provided by the CDC (Center for Disease Control and Prevention) which, is the national public